tmweigand/PMMoTo/docs/examples/sphere_pack_psd.rst

    :width: 60%

-The sphere pack consists of spheres with a uniform radius of 1.0.
-The Euclidean distance transforms detemines the distance to the nearest solid voxel.
+The Euclidean distance transforms determines the distance to the nearest solid voxel so the centers of every pore should equal 1.0

 .. image:: /_static/examples/sphere_pack_psd/invert_distance.png
    :alt: Inverted Pore Space Distance